CMHAAorg/cmhaa-website/site/content/membership.md

       * Collaborate with other members and organisations who are interested in or concerned with mental health on a common agenda, through participation in events, workshops and consultations.

-      * Have brand eminence as a recognised leader in workplace mental health and invitations to participate in media requests and speaking events.
+      * Have brand eminence as a recognised leader in workplace mental health and opportunities to engage with the media and speak at relevant events.

       * Have the opportunity to access and drive research and influence policymakers to improve quality of life of millions of Australians.